NEW DEVELOPMENTS IN COLOR THERAPY

 COHERENT vs. INCOHERENT LIGHT

 Light therapy and acupuncture have most popularly interfaced through the use of laser technology.
 Laser is an acronym for light amplification by stimulated emission of radiation.
+Laser is simply light which is coherent.
+Coherent light beams have minimum divergence and maximum parallelism over distance.
+This is as opposed to incoherent light which is regular visible light beams which scatter.
 Hot lasers are used in surgery to cut, cauterize and destroy tissues.
-Lower power lasers, referred to as "soft" or "cold" lasers, are used in clinics, research facilities, and hospitals around the world to produce therapeutic effects through photobiostimulation.
+Lower power lasers, referred to as “soft” or “cold” lasers, are used in place of acupuncture (“needleless acupuncture”) in clinics, research facilities, and hospitals around the world to produce therapeutic effects through photobiostimulation.
 Soft lasers are classified by the FDA as Class III, nonsignificant risk medical devices for investigational purposes only.

 Surprising new research from Cornell University also supports this supposition that the body absorbs light through the skin, and that this light has physiological action.
 Chronobiologist Scott Campbell found that the biological clock could be reset by shining light on the back of the knee.
 Prior to this it was believed that the light had to be transmitted through the eyes.
 This has important implications for the treatment of seasonal affective disorder and sleep disorders linked to aberrations in circadian rhythm.